How to Perform a Repeatability Test for Estimating Uncertainty in Measurement

 9. Analyze Your Results

 After collecting samples, you will need to analyze your data using the analysis of variance (ANOVA).
-Calculate the mean (i.e. average), standard deviation, and the degrees of freedom.
+Calculate the standard deviation, standard deviation of the mean, and the degrees of freedom.

-If you are analyzing a single set of data, you will use the calculated standard deviation and degrees of freedom in your uncertainty budget.
+If you are analyzing a single set of data, you will use the calculated standard deviation of the mean and degrees of freedom in your uncertainty budget.

-If you are analyzing multiple sets of data, you will need to use the method of pooled variance to calculate the pooled standard deviation and degrees of freedom for your uncertainty budget.
+If you are analyzing multiple sets of data, you will need to use the method of pooled variance to calculate the pooled standard deviation of the mean and degrees of freedom for your uncertainty budget.

 10. Save a Record of Your Results (Recommended)